An introduction to the GRE format (the shorter GRE, launched in Sep 2023)

 🔷 In Quant,

 • The relative frequency of Numeric Entry and Multiple Answer questions is broadly unchanged.
-It ranged from 5% to 15% in the Longer GRE and is 11% in the Shorter GRE.
+It ranged from 5% to 15% in the longer GRE and is 11% in the shorter GRE.

-• The proportion of set-members (questions based on graph sets) is unchanged: 15% (= 6/40 in the Longer GRE and 4/27 in the Shorter GRE).
+• The proportion of set-members (questions based on graph sets) is unchanged: 15% (= 6/40 in the longer GRE and 4/27 in the shorter GRE).
 The split of this number 4 now is 3+1: one quant section will have 3 questions based on a graph set, while the other quant section will have only one graph-based question.